pablof300/Animatronics/readme.md

 # Orangutan Animatronics

 This project was created as an animatronic competition project for the **2018 Technology Student Association Florida State conference**.
 This competition tasked a group of engineers to *"create an interactive animatronic robot for a local Zoo or aquarium"*.
-We created Dylan: **an interactive RFID-capable hydraulic powered orangutan that raises awareness about his specie and its environment through speech**.
+We created Dylan: **an interactive RFID-capable hydraulic powered orangutan** that raises awareness about his specie and its environment through speech.

 #### Meet him:
 ![alt text](https://github.com/pablof300/Orangutan-Animatronic/blob/master/images/image_one.png?raw=true)